What’s the Difference Between Atopic Dermatitis and Contact Dermatitis?

 - Rashes on different parts of the body – especially cheeks, arms and legs

-- Open, crusted sores as well as cracks on the skin which might mean there is an infection
+- Open, crusted sores as well as cracks on the skin, which might mean there is an infection

 What makes atopic dermatitis worse?